Easy Gluten Free Scalloped Potatoes

 What Makes This Recipe Work

-In my opinion, potatoes are the best side dish at Thanksgiving (or any meal, really).
+In my opinion, potatoes are the perfect side dish at Thanksgiving (or any meal, really).
 Mashed, baked, whipped, sliced, and smothered with cheese- you really can’t go wrong!
-I absolutely love scalloped potatoes, so I knew I needed to make a healthier version for the blog.
-Introducing, gluten free scalloped potatoes!
+I absolutely love scalloped potatoes, but I need to follow a gluten-free diet.
+So I knew I needed to make a healthier scalloped potatoes recipe for the blog.
+These are sure to be a crowd pleaser!

-Typically, these potatoes are smothered with a sauce made from flour, milk, and cheese.
+Typically, gluten free au gratin potatoes and traditional scalloped potatoes are smothered with a creamy cheese sauce made from flour, whole milk, heavy cream, and parmesan cheese.
 Instead, I made simple swaps to make them gluten free and created an easy vegan cheese sauce from coconut milk, vegetable broth, cashews, nutritional yeast, onion, garlic, and lemon.
-I cannot even believe how much these taste like the real deal.
+I cannot even believe how much this scalloped potato recipe tastes like real, cheesy potatoes.
+You won’t even miss the gruyere cheese!

 I will be making this side dish again and again, no matter what time of year it is!